 “In times of change, learners inherit the earth, while the learned find themselves beautifully equipped to deal with a world that no longer exists.”—Eric Hoffer

-The two most important skills a programmer needs are Learning and Communication.
+The very center of GROWS cites the two most important skills a programmer needs: Learning and Communication.

 Surprise!
 Those probably aren’t the first two that sprang to mind.
 You were probably thinking of math skills, or the ability to abstract, or problem solving, and so on.
 Those are important, but the most important skills are learning and communication.